poomnupong/azure-networking/001-skytap-networking-overview/readme.md

 - Skytap WAN object represent a point of connection between Azure ExpressRoute and networks in Skytap environments
 - Skytap advertise summarized route to Azure, this value is set in "Skytap subnet" parameter.
 This subnet should cover every Networks connecting to this WAN
-- Route advertisement from Skytap happens as long as there is an active environment attached to the WAN
+- Route advertisement from Skytap happens as long as there is an active environment (with VM turned on) attached to the WAN
--